Covid 19 really knows its way around a holiday calendar, doesn’t it?

 Let’s be honest, one of the things that many employees love about the Christmas party is enjoying a festive season beverage with colleagues.
 We can very safely say that after the last two years, we all deserve to blow off a little steam with a cocktail or two.

-Thankfully, cocktail and wine delivery has become very much a thing.
-Why not treat your team to a pack of swanky delivered beverages and taste them together virtually.
-This way, you can turn the gift into a shared experience, and have a lot of fun together.
+Thankfully, cocktail and wine delivery have become very much a thing.
+Why not treat your team to a pack of swanky delivered beverages and taste them together virtually?
+This way, you can turn the gift into a shared experience and have a lot of fun together.

 8. Give festive gifts